Camping out: what is it?

 Babies and children need sleep to grow and develop well.
 Good sleep is also important for their health and immunity.

 But babies and young children can have trouble settling to sleep by themselves.

-Camping out is when you stay in your baby’s bedroom to help her settle.
-You gradually move further away from your baby and cut back on how much help you give her while she’s settling.
+Camping out is when you stay in your baby’s bedroom to help your baby settle.
+You gradually move further away from your baby and cut back on how much help you give while they’re settling.

 The idea behind camping out is to help babies and children move away from needing you to feed, pat or cuddle them to sleep.